Students completing the SACE/NTCET may be eligible to count learning experiences other than SACE/NTCET subjects towards their qualification.

 - or the average scaled scores of the first 70 credits of Tertiary Admissions Subjects (TAS) used in the calculation of the university aggregate (or the first 40 credits for the TAFE SA selection score) whichever is higher.

 The scaled score contribution of a completed VET qualification will be the average scaled scores of the first 70 credits of TAS used in the calculation of the university aggregate (or the first 40 credits for the TAFE SA selection score).

-Interstate Year 12 Subjects
+Interstate year 12 subjects

-For interstate subjects, the scaled score in the home state will be equated to South Australian scaled scores on a percentile basis.
+For interstate subjects, the scaled score in the home state will be equated to South Australian scaled scores on an equivalent percentile basis.
 For example using this methodology a Victorian scaled study score of 41.0 (out of 50) would equate to a South Australian scaled score of 18.5 (out of 20); 31.8 would equate to a South Australian scaled score of 15.5.

 International Baccalaureate (IB) subjects

 The scaled score contribution of IB Standard Level (SL) and Higher Level (HL) subjects will be as follows:

 |Scaled score equivalents|